Skype acquisition: a raw deal for Microsoft?

 By AnsaradaThu Feb 20 2025Mergers and acquisitions, Post-deal integration

-In 2011, Microsoft acquired Skype for $8.5 billion in cash, its biggest acquisition to date.
-This was before the pandemic would make connecting online integral to businesses and customers.
+In 2011, Microsoft acquired Skype for $8.5 billion in cash, its biggest acquisition to date, and will retire the platform in May 2025.
+The acquisition occurred before the pandemic, which made connecting online integral to businesses and customers.

 A closer look at the opportunities, risks and challenges Microsoft faced reveals whether Skype was ultimately worth the high purchase price.